When someone gets injured in a car accident, one of the biggest issues they may face is returning to work.

 Income loss is one of the elements of that the injured person can recover as a part of the lawsuit.
 However, the claim must have some medical basis for your inability to work after the accident.
 It is important to have the work restrictions documented by a qualified medical professional.
 This may be helpful in proving the wage loss claim.

 When an injured person reaches maximum medical improvement, they should return to work.
 If the symptoms are too overwhelming the injured person should return to the same doctor for further evaluation to rule out a more severe injury that might have gone unnoticed during the initial examination.

 If a person is placed on medical restrictions, they should follow them without fail.
 Any failure to adhere to the doctor’s instructions can play against the injured person’s claim.
 The other party may contend that the injuries are not as serious as the victim has claimed, because he/she has been performing routine duties without trouble.

 Wage Loss After an Auto Accident

 If you or someone close to you has been seriously injured in a car accident and has been placed on medical restrictions, consult with an experienced auto accident attorney at The Hoffmann Law Firm.
-We have over 20 years of experience and can guide you through the claim process, and help get you the compensation you deserve for medical expenses, wage loss, and other economic losses.
+We have 25 years of experience and can guide you through the claim process, and help get you the compensation you deserve for medical expenses, wage loss, and other economic losses.